 Following the consummation of the Business Combination, the conversion rate per \$1,000 principal amount of Convertible Notes is approximately 144.4: the quotient of (A) \$1,000 and (B) the SPAC Transaction PIPE valuation; provided that if the Equity Value of the Company in connection with the SPAC Transaction is greater than \$775.0 million, the conversion rate will equal the product of (1) the amount that would otherwise be calculated pursuant to the clause set forth above and (2) a fraction equal to the Equity Value of the Company divided by \$775.0 million (as such terms are defined in the Magnetar Indenture).
 Immediately following the consummation of the Business Combination, 8,661,290 shares of our Common Stock were issuable upon conversion of the Convertible Notes.
-As of September 30, 2021, 8,903,842 shares of our Common Stock were issuable upon conversible Notes.
-Up to 951,360 additional shares of our Common Stock will be issuable upon conversion of the Convertible Notes entirely in kind and the maturity date of the Convertible Notes is extended through April 15, 2023 (from October 15, 2022) at our election with respect to 50% of the amount outstanding under the Convertible Notes at October 15, 2022 (as described above).
+As of September 30, 2021, 8,903,842 shares of our Common Stock were issuable upon conversion of the Convertible Notes upon conversion of the Convertible Notes assuming all remaining interest payments are made to holders of the Convertible Notes entirely in kind and the maturity date of the Convertible Notes is extended through April 15, 2023 (from October 15, 2022) at our election with respect to 50% of the amount outstanding under the Convertible Notes at October 15, 2022 (as described above).

 On October 21, 2021, the Company received notice that certain holders of the Convertible Notes intended to convert \$45.3 million of the principle amount of the Convertible Notes.
 On October 22, the Company issued 6,533,532 shares of common stock to such converting holders of the Convertible Notes (the "Initial Conversion").
 Following the Initial Conversion, 2,631,856 shares are issuable upon conversion of the remaining Convertible Notes.
-Up to 199,020 additional shares of our common stock are issuable upon conversion of the remaining all remaining interest payments are made to holders of the Convertible Notes entirely in kind and the maturity date of the Convertible Notes is extended through April 15, 2023 (from October 15, 2022) at the our election with respect to 50% of the amount outstanding under the Convertible Notes at October 15, 2022.
+Up to 199,020 additional shares of our common stock are issuable upon conversion of the remaining Convertible Notes after the Initial Conversion assuming all remaining interest payments are made to holders of the Convertible Notes entirely in kind and the maturity date of the Convertible Notes is extended through April 15, 2023 (from October 15, 2022) at the our election with respect to 50% of the amount outstanding under the Convertible Notes at October 15, 2022.